ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 1. Never use the term "variable," instead
     a.
 Names and values (binding = a value is bound to a name)
     b.
 Type parameter
 1. Use “parameter” and “argument” appropriately.
+Parameters occur in function declarations.
+Arguments are values that functions are applied to.
 1. Don't use math, computer science, or programming language theory terminology without reason and explanation.